 Start talking about the traditional event days ahead of time so by the time it finally happens, your kids are beside themselves with excitement.
 Anticipation can be as much fun as the tradition itself.

 8 ideas for special family traditions

-There are the big traditions (Thanksgiving, December holidays, birthdays) and the small traditions - and both are important in the legacy of a family.
+There are big traditions (Thanksgiving, December holidays, birthdays, etc.) and small traditions, and both are important in the legacy of a family.
 Even with the big traditional events, personalize them for your own family.
 Here are fun examples, big and small: